 My Ingenium Experience - Conducting

 What's it really like to spend your summer at the Ingenium Academy?
-We asked Jonja, who attended our Conducting Programme last year, what he learned from his experience - and why he's coming back this summer.
+We asked Jonja what he learned from attending our Conducting Programme - and why he's coming back this summer.

 How did you start each day at Ingenium?